Turismo de Cantabria

 - Region: Cantabria

 The anchovy, Engraulis encrasicolus, is one of the most popular fish in Spanish cuisine, especially in the provinces on the Cantabrian coast.
 Numerous fish canneries have emerged in the area, with anchovies as their star product.

 This ingredient is traditionally highly prized in Cantabria, the region that introduced it to the rest of Spain, although anchovies are also caught along the Mediterranean coast and in the bay of Cadiz.
 In the late 19th century, numerous factories were set up in the fishing towns of the Cantabrian coast to process and conserve them.
 One of the most notable is Santoña.
 Freshly caught anchovies are up to 21 cm long, a slender fish with a dark greenish back and white underside with pearly reflections.
 They have an intense flavour and a smooth texture.
 You can find them fresh, usually called “boquerones”, or salted and canned.

 Informasjon om produktet

-- Anbefalt drikke:
+- Anbefalt drikke: White wines and cava.

-- Rich in Phosphorus.
+- Merknader: Rich in phosphorus.